mosaicml/examples/examples/gpt_neox/README.md

 ************Multi-Node Jobs************

-To run a multi-node job it’s as simple as running `mcli run -f multi_node.yaml`.
+Running a multi-node job is as simple as running `mcli run -f multi_node.yaml`.

 There are a lot of logs emitted, but early on you should see something like